GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Default: 10000

+replication.enableBatchedRefs
+: Choose whether the batch-apply-object endpoint is enabled.
+  If you set this to `true`, then there will be a single call to the batch-apply-object endpoint with all the refs from the batch ref update included.
+The (not encouraged but necessary for backwards compatibility) default behaviour means one call to the apply object(s) endpoint per ref.

+  Default: false

 remote.NAME.url
 :	Address of the remote server to fetch from.
 Single URL can be
 	specified within a single remote block.
 A remote node can request